“Boards now have clearer statutory authority to charge back repair and damage costs directly to the responsible unit owner.”

 Simplified Voting Rules

 Bill 30 removes several procedural barriers to special resolutions.
-Boards can now pass certain bylaw amendments with a lower approval threshold in defined circumstances.
+Boards can now pass certain bylaw amendments with a lower approval threshold in defined circumstances, reducing meeting quorum burdens.
+For buyers, this means bylaws you review today may be easier to amend in future — a factor in governance stability scoring.

 Stronger Protections for Volunteer Board Members